sanjay-ks23/sanjay-ks23.github.io/_posts/2025-10-04-Villareal vs Real Madrid.md

 Feels like a lack of intensity.
 Just walking around slowly, and why does it look like I am watching the game in 0.5 speed?
 Great wingplay from both the wingers to get the wingbacks on yellow.
-Vini is playing like vini till now.
+Vini is playing like Vini till now.
 We need to finish our chances.

 The build-up from the wings has been great, but nothing from the middle.
 Arda needs to move across the middle channels and not to the right wing.